jimmyKodar/Tetris/DEV_JOURNAL.md

   * **11:45** - Move partially complete.
 Sideways collision is now in two collidLeft/Right functions.
 The bug where it would eat up edges when "sliding" over corners is gone.
 But the main big of intersecting corners remain.

 * **12:01** - Everything with side collision seems to work now. `MAJOR LESSON LEARNED:` ALl along i have been thinking correctly about how to check collisions.
 But the reason it dint work is that i tried to do too much in each function.
 Now its super simple when I split up the checks in single functions and inside the functions i do a single if check per thing i want to check.
 Taking a break now, next up is block rotation.
 EDIT: found a bug i must fix before adding rotation: see top.
-No i take a break.
+Now i take a break.

+* **14:29** - Starting to fix the minor bug mentioned above.

 ## 2024-05-11